Generating Compilers for Qubit Mapping and Routing: Introduction

 The challenge for compiler designers is that the landscape of target quantum architectures is incredibly diverse and fast-evolving.
 First, there are several competing hardware realizations of an individual physical qubit, such as superconducting circuits, neutral atoms, trapped ions, and photons.
 Each physical realization of qubits imposes its own unique constraints on \qmr.
 For example, superconducting qubits are fixed in place, while neutral atom qubits can be shuttled in physical space.
 Second, qubits can be arranged and connected in a variety of ways.
 For example, superconducting circuits can be arranged in a linear array or a grid.
 Third, going up the abstraction ladder, \emph{quantum-error correction} (\qec) schemes encode a logical qubit using several physical qubits, and each \qec scheme imposes its unique architectural constraints.

-Given the diversity of \qmr problems, hundreds of papers have been written addressing the \qmr problem for different qubit hardware, connectivity constraints, and quantum error correction schemes~\cite{QMR_Survey}. \cref{tab:qmr-problems} shows a selection of \qmr problems studied in the literature, highlighting the diversity of the considered constraints.
+The diversity in quantum architectures yields an array of \qmr problems to tackle for different qubit hardware, connectivity constraints, and quantum error correction schemes.
+A recent survey \cite{QMR_Survey} explicitly enumerates dozens of papers which address a variant of the \qmr problem as their primary focus. \cref{tab:qmr-problems} shows a selection of \qmr problems studied in the literature, highlighting the diversity of the considered constraints.
 For each new set of mapping and routing constraints, researchers establish hardness results, identify connections to graph-theoretic problems, and develop specialized compilation algorithms.
 Ideally, we would prefer to avoid restarting this process from scratch for each new emerging architecture.

 Therefore, in this work we ask the following question: